chvancooten/NimPackt-v1/README.md

 - Provide option to evade sandbox fingerprinting (e.g. by performing calculations for 10-30s)
 - Provide option to pack as dll library
+- Stabilize shellcode execution
+- Fix "hard parsing" of arguments passed as embedded arguments (e.g. `-a '-arg=value'` not being accepted by `argparse`)